Welcome to our ranking of the most affordable online health studies and health education degree programs available at the undergraduate level.

 Bachelor of Science in Health and Wellness Online

 Kaplan University is another popular choice for students who want to attend college online.
 The school’s B.S. in Health and Wellness was created in response to the country’s growing emphasis on healthcare and provides the necessary training for a range of positions.
 Students take classes that cover everything from current trends in exercise and the impact of stress to wellness program design and alternative medicine.
 The university’s base tuition is already affordable, but it’s tuition discounts make it a really cheap online college for military members, veterans, and their spouses.
-Its value and quality have earned it multiple spots on top-ranked college lists, and in 2014 U.S. News labeled it one of the best online colleges for bachelor’s degrees.
+Its value and quality have earned it multiple spots on top-ranked college lists, and U.S. News labeled it one of the best online colleges for bachelor’s degrees.

 1. University of Wisconsin Online